Training

 Certificate of completion

-If you'd rather read a book, their Handbook of European Union Election Observation (222 pages) covers the same ground: https://www.eods.eu/library/EUEOM_Handbook_2016.pdf.
+If you'd rather read the book, their Handbook of European Union Election Observation (222 pages) covers the same ground: https://www.eods.eu/library/EUEOM_Handbook_2016.pdf.
 Pages 175 to 178 cover polling stations and the count.